adrianwedd/Agentic-Index/README.md

 <a id="-license"></a>
 ## 📜 License

-The content of Agentic-Index (this `README.md`, files in `/docs/`, etc.) is licensed under([https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)).
+The content of Agentic-Index (this `README.md`, files in `/docs/`, etc.) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-Any scripts or code for analysis and generation (e.g., in `/scripts`, if we add 'em) are licensed under([https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)).
+Any scripts or code for analysis and generation (e.g., in `/scripts`, if we add 'em) are licensed under the [MIT License](https://opensource.org/licenses/MIT).

 © 2025 Agentic-Index Maintainers